sudorandom/kmcd.dev/content/posts/2026/closing-the-alert-is-not-enough/index.md

 The query slowed down because an automated migration cleanup tool dropped an index it flagged as unused.
 The tool flagged it as unused because it only analyzed recent production traffic.
 It missed the seasonal promotion path, which only runs during large campaigns and uses a different filter pattern.

-Now the investigation is getting somewhere.

 The failed query matters, but the query is not the whole story.
-The deeper problem is that the system had an index that looked unused to automation but was still required by a low-frequency business process.
+The dangerous condition was that the index looked unused to automation but was still required by a low-frequency business process.
 The migration review process did not catch that distinction.
-The observability around index usage did not make it visible.
+The available index-usage data did not make it visible.
 The tests did not include the data shape that made the query expensive.

-That gives you a different class of fix.
+That changes what you fix.

 You can restore the index.
 You probably should.
 Production is on fire, and nobody gets bonus points for admiring the flames.